 There is also the vibrancy and culture of living in the city where there is always something to do.

 I’ve lived in small apartments close to the city centre all of my adult life.
 While we no longer live in a capital city, we still live in a small townhouse in our city centre – a quick walk from shops, the school, parks and the beach.
-We don’t have a backyard – instead, we have the whole town to explore with weekends of free of yard work and maintenance.
+We don’t have a backyard – instead, we have the whole town to explore.
+Weekends are free of yard work and maintenance – we enjoy public gardens instead.

 5 Benefits of Inner-City Apartment Living